About the Historical Plates

 The border is interspersed with five insets: Bethesda, the first orphanage in America; the residence of Crawford W. Long; Savannah, the first steamship to cross the ocean; the ruins of Fort Frederica; and Liberty Hall, home of Alexander H. Stephens, Vice President of the Confederacy.

-The center views are General James Oglethorpe; the Georgia Trustees receiving Oglethorpe and the Indians in London; Wesleyan College; John Wesley teaching the Indians; Richmond Academy; the old Capitol in Milledgeville; the present Capitol in Atlanta; Nancy Hart capturing the Tories; the burning of the Papers in the Yazoo Fraud; Georgia's Revolutionary War Heroes; Georgia's Civil War Heroes.
+The center views are General James Oglethorpe; the Georgia Trustees receiving Oglethorpe and the Indians in London; John Wesley teaching the Indians; Wesleyan College; University of Georgia; Richmond Academy; Nancy Hart caturing the Tories; the burning of Papers in the Yazoo Fraud; the Old Capitol in Milledgeville; the present Capitol in Atlanta; Georgia's Revolutionary War Heroes; Georgia's Civil War Heroes.

 In September, 1935 the first shipment of Georgia Plates left the English dock.
 Since they were first issued, thousands of Georgia Plates have been sold, making the sale of the plates the largest single source of revenue for the Sandersville Public Library and the Transylvania Club.